 As we move into Fall and then Winter, it’s important that your Tower is in a location that gets the most sun, due to the shorter days.
 Now your leafy greens, lettuces and herbs will do great with just 4 or 5 hours of direct sunlight.
 Anything above that will be a bonus and will give you a better yield.
 Fruiting crops (like tomatoes, squash, beans, peas, peppers, cucumbers, strawberries etc) require much more sun in order to produce blooms, fruit and then ripen that fruit.
 You want these crops to receive at least 8 hours of direct sunlight.

-In our greenhouse in Eustis, Florida, we can reach temperatures of 120+ in the height of summer.
+In the greenhouse in Eustis, Florida, they have reached temperatures of 120+ in the height of summer.
 Yes you read that right.
 120 degrees or more.
 We have no cooling, chilling, AC or any other magic at play.
 In fact, I’ll even share our secrets of growing in the summer with you.
 You’ll want to read 8 summer time growing tips that will ensure you are growing successfully in the summer too.

 If you’re just reading this and it’s coming into spring or summer where you live, the exact same guidelines above apply.
 Now I want to PROMISE you this.
 Tower Garden’s CAN and DO grow in triple digit temperatures.